bloomberg/chromium.bb/src/services/service_manager/service_manifests.md

 #### can\_connect\_to\_other\_services\_with\_any\_instance\_name (bool)

-This option allows a service to specify an instance name that is different from the service name when connecting.
+This option allows a service to specify an instance ID that is different from the service name when connecting.

 **Note:** this privilege must only be granted to services that are trusted